AladdinDAO/aladdin-contracts/README.md

 ![Overview](/diagram.png)

 ### Token
-Contracts for the LAMP token and its distribution.
+Contracts for the ALD token and its distribution.

 ### Farm
 Contracts for yearn style strategies.
 Strategies does not auto sell rewards for underlying, but allow users to claim them instead

 ### Reward
-Staking reward contracts for LAMP token.
+Staking reward contracts for ALD token.

 ### DAO
 Contracts for funding and treasury